 After about an hour and a half of boozing across the lovely waters, we pulled up near an isolated beach on what looked to be an uninhabited island.
 This is where we would be snorkelling!
 We donned our masks and flippers and one by one hopped into the clear blue water, which was warmer than expected too.

 Once we were all aboard and the sun was beginning to set, we had yet more drinks and relaxed on the sun deck, getting some great photos.
-We headed back, and the staff on board let me take a load of beers with me in my backpack, which was appreciated.
+We all headed back, and the staff on board let me take a load of beers with me in my backpack, which was appreciated.
 The trip was well worth the 85USD, for the boat and snorkelling alone never mind the free booze.
 Can’t recommend it enough.

-The rafts were being towed behind us, and once they were set up and the safety briefing was over, we took to the water!
+The rafts were being towed behind us, and once they were set up and the safety briefing was over, we all took to the water!
 There was a practice 100 metre stretch with a small 1 metre drop in it to get everybody used to the boats.
 5 people in each, including one guide.
 After the short practice run there are some rocks to walk over as they prepare the rafts for the adventure.

 As we were about to get out, a man in his 50s ahead of us slipped over on the rocks and his ankle twisted the wrong way.
 Ouch!
-We then spent half an hour waiting as the guides all paddled back upstream to then lift him up to the bridge above where we started and off to hospital.
+We then spent half an hour waiting as the guides all paddled back upstream to then lift him up to the bridge above where we started and carted him off to hospital.
 Poor chap.
 Turned out he had torn a ligament.

 We finally set off and paddled away to our guides instructions.
-We had partnered with the American doctors, a wise choice I think!

 The river was calm for the most part, with the odd rapids swerving around rocks for some fun.
-They were advertise as Class 3 and 4 rapids, but for the most part were Class 2.
-After an hour we were in dense rainforest and the sun broke through the canopy to give us a good dose of tanning.
-We turned a corner and were in an almost non moving body of water, where we were instructed to jump out and have a swim.
+They were advertised as Class 3 and 4 rapids, but for the most part were Class 2.
+After an hour we were in dense rainforest and the sun broke through the canopy to give me a good dose of tanning.
+We turned a corner and were in an almost non moving body of water, where we were all instructed to jump out and have a swim.

-Gemma was less than happy, and after some persuasion by me (and the guide saying ‘Get out or I will push you out’) she jumped in nervously and I stuck with her as we swam forwards.
-She was fine once she was in, but I could tell she’d be happier on the raft.
 We jumped back in shortly afterwards and worked as a good team pulling each other in, before the rapids started to become more difficult and therefore exciting!